 We broke up into teams and collectively visited with many members of congress.
 The goal was to advance federal hemp legislation that will blow open full commercial production of hemp nationwide.
 Among the meetings we attended was with Congressman G.T.
 Thompson, who we later successfully persuaded to sign on as a cosponsor to HR3530.

 Another successful meeting was with our Congressman from Berks County Ryan Costello.
 He also signed on as a cosponsor to HR3530.
 On the 28th we met the sponsor of HR3530, James Comer of Kentucky.

-April 21 to April 22 we headed out to Pittsburgh for a two day event called the World Medical Cannabis Conference.
+April 21 to April 22 we headed out to Pittsburgh for a two day event called the World Medical Cannabis Conference where we were asked lots of marijuana questions.
 We had a booth where we again told everyone about the Pa. hemp program and educated about hemp.
 While there Erica participated in two panel discussions, hosting one and speaking on another.
 She spoke on “Industrial Hemp and the Opportunities Beyond CBD” and hosted on “Ag Tech and Sustainability”.

 May 31 was certainly a day to remember.
 We went to Harrisburg to pick up 670 pounds of hempseed, enough to plant 15 acres of hemp for our approved trials.
 Of all the memorable moments of this year, this in some ways was the best.
 It was the first time that the whole thing felt real.
 Here is the photo album of that day.